hageyahhoo/Agile2020/Agile2020.md

 ### RETROSPECTIVE
-The idea of `Product Discovery` worked for clarifying responsibilities and activities of SET.
-Additionally, `Iterative and Incremental Consensus` was useful for collaborating with decision makers and agreeing with them quickly.
-Moreover, `managing impacts with 3 KPIs` attracted lots of colleagues from business perspectives, not only from technical ones.
+The idea of "Product Discovery" worked for clarifying responsibilities and activities of SET.
+Additionally, "Iterative and Incremental Consensus" was useful for collaborating with decision makers and agreeing with them quickly.
+Moreover, "managing impacts with 3 KPIs" attracted lots of colleagues from business perspectives, not only from technical ones.
 <br />
 <br />
 <br />